Sunday evening, President Jokowi eats meatballs and greets Gorontalo residents - ExBulletin

 Not only Danang residents, a waiter at one of the restaurants also expressed their joy at being able to take a photo with President Jokowi.
 He didn't expect to be able to meet and take photos with President Jokowi while he was working.

-“Alhamdulillah, I'm really happy, I didn't expect to be able to take a photo with Mr. Jokowi in this pressing situation.
-Thank God I had the opportunity to take a photo with Mr. Jokowi,” Danang said.
+“Alhamdulillah, I'm really happy, I didn't expect that I could take a photo with Pak Jokowi in this pressing situation.
+Thank God I had the opportunity to take a photo with Pak Jokowi,” Danang said.

 |